TheAgileMCB/mcbarnhart.github.io/docs/accessibility_issue_template.md

 ---
-name: Accessibility issue tracking
+name: Accessibility problem tracking
-about: Use this template for tracking accessibility issues.
+about: Use this template for tracking accessibility problems.
 ---